Wisdom

 Immediate Context

-This verse continues the call to praise by asking who can fully declare God’s mighty acts, deepening our awareness of human limitation.
+Continues the call to praise by asking who can fully declare God’s mighty acts, deepening the reflection on human limitation.

 Connections Across Scripture